 Diploma of Financial Planning FNS50615

 Are you interested in a rewarding career in the Financial Planning industry?
 The Diploma of Financial Planning FNS50615 is no longer the bare minimum requirement to get you there.
-If you have completed the Diploma of Financial Planning qualification and you are registered with ASIC as an Authorised Rep, prior to December 31st 2018, you will be able to work as a Financial Planner but you must gain a degree by 2024.
-If you are interested in becoming a Paraplanner, this course meets the education requirement.
+If you have completed the Diploma of Financial Planning qualification and you are registered with ASIC as an Authorised Rep, prior to December 31st 2018, you will be able to work as a Financial Planner but you must gain a degree by 2024. *If you are interested in becoming a Paraplanner, this course meets the education requirement without you needing a degree.

 IIT offer an alternative pathway to a degree, for those wishing to become Financial Advisors/Planners and this meets FASEA requirements.
 The pathway is via the Advanced Diploma of Financial Planning FNS60415 qualification, which then gives you two credits into the Masters of Applied Finance (Financial Planning).
 This is a cheaper option than completing a degree also.